Middle School Jazz Academy is now accepting applications for the 2022-2023 season.

-Sixty (60) middle school musicians are awarded full scholarships providing group classes and private lessons throughout the school year in Manhattan, Brooklyn and the Bronx.
-Students are selected based on their interest in jazz, exceptional dedication to music, desire to work in an ensemble of their peers and an ability to commit to this rigorous and rewarding jazz immersion experience.
-Students learn from outstanding faculty and guest musicians, including members of the Jazz at Lincoln Center Orchestra and receive tickets to performances and educational events at Jazz at Lincoln Center.
+Middle School Jazz Academy (MSJA) seeks New York City middle school students interested in instrumental jazz instruction.
+Sixty (60) middle school musicians will be awarded full scholarships providing group classes throughout the school year.
+Students will be selected based on their interest in jazz, exceptional dedication to music, desire to work in an ensemble of their peers and an ability to commit to this rigorous and rewarding jazz immersion experience.
+Students learn from outstanding faculty and guest musicians, and receive tickets to performances and educational events at Jazz at Lincoln Center.

 - Provide students with an opportunity to thrive in a supportive and challenging jazz environment

-- Reach talented students who may not otherwise be able to afford private music instruction
+- Reach talented students who may not otherwise be able to afford quality music instruction

 - Instill a love of jazz, a respect for self and an appreciation of community